I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-MustSub/Readme.md

 ## Description

-This script will loop through an array of urls
+This script will loop through an array of URLs.

-Each URL will be passed through the subscribe function
+Each URL will be passed through the subscribe function.

 ## Getting Started